-What if more Underground People embodied Jesus' Words, Works, and Ways in Worcester (aka Wormtown), Mass. in the years to come?
+What would it look like if more people embodied Jesus' Words, Works, and Ways in Worcester (aka Wormtown), Mass. in the years to come?

 In the midst of Emmaus City's journey of being a people who follow Jesus together and share and show His Good News in Worcester, there have been three churches of missional communities we continue to learn from along the way.